 Night crawlers may be the best bait of all.
 Fish these on or near the bottom, impaling as many as you can on a No. 1 or 2 bait-holder hook.
 The wiggly ends of the worms quickly attract hungry drums.

-Drums readily strike a wide variety of lures, including crankbaits, jigs, spoons and spinners.
+Drums readily strike a wide variety of fishing lures, including crankbaits, jigs, spoons and spinners.

 Reason No. 5: